7 Best Day Trips From Athens, Greece: 2024 Guide

 Delphi

-Joining a guided day trip to Delphi is the perfect way to explore the stunning scenery and the city’s ancient history.
-The ancient Greek ruins of Delphi are located in a stunning natural setting between the 2 peaks of Mount Parnassus.
+Taking a guided day trip to Delphi is the best way to see the area’s beautiful countryside and ancient ruins.
+Set in a natural mountain setting, the ancient Greek remains of Delphi is located between two peaks of Mount Parnassus.

-The UNESCO World Heritage Site, Delphi’s Archaeological Site, is one of the most significant Greek religious sites from the 6th century BC.
-Pilgrims traveled to Delphi to hear the oracle of Apollo (a prophetess who was said to channel the words of Apollo) speak at its Temple of Apollo.
+Delphi’s UNESCO World Heritage Site, the Archaeological Site of Delphi, is one of the most important sacred sites dating back to the sixth century BC.
+Delphi is a place where pilgrims would come to hear an oracle of Apollo tell her prophecies at the Temple of Apollo.

 Ruined temple with remaining columns on a hillside.
 Delphi day tour from Athens